-\Clinician judgement and experience should be applied in conjunction with this suggestive use protocol.
+Clinician experience and judgment should be used in conjunction with this suggested use protocol

-V. Osseodensification ZGOTM Type IV Protocol for the Extra-maxillary Extra Sinus Placement\
+IV.
+Osseodensification ZAGA[TM] Type IV Protocol for the Extra-maxillary - Placement

-Overview: This ZGO protocol IV follows an extra-maxillary path.
+Overview: ZAGA[TM] Type IV follows an extra-maxillary path.
 The maxilla and alveolar bone show extreme vertical and horizontal atrophy.
-The pathway is extra-maxillary with totally extra sinus path.
-The implant head is located buccal to the alveolar crest usually in a shallow "channel" osteotomy.
-Most of the zygomatic implant body has an extra sinus/extra-maxillary path.
-The coronal part of the zygomatic implant is extra-maxillary usually in a "channel" osteotomy whereas the apical part of the implant is surrounded by bone in a "tunnel" osteotomy in the zygomatic bone.
+The implant head is located buccal to the alveolar crest usually in a "channel" osteotomy.
+There is either no osteotomy, or a minimal osteotomy in the form of a "channel" at this level.
+Most of the zygomatic implant body has an extra sinus/extramaxillary path.
+The coronal part of the zygomatic implant is extra-maxillary usually in a "channel" whereas the apical part of the implant is surrounded by bone in a "tunnel" osteotomy in the zygomatic bone.
 The zygomatic implant contacts bone in the zygomatic bone and part of the external lateral sinus wall.

-- I. Create the coronal "channel" osteotomy using the regular Universal Densah® Burs starting with the VT1525 (2.0) working up to VT3545 (4.0) in Cutting Mode CW at 800 1500 rpm with copious irrigation as a "side cutter" to create a channel osteotomy in the residual alveolar ridge and the lateral wall of the maxillary sinus.
-Once the osteotomy gets closer to the sinus membrane, switch to CCW (OD mode) to preserve the sinus membrane integrity while defining the channel osteotomy. - 2.
-Using the appropriate length ZGO Densah® pilot drill (65mm or 90mm) depending on the patient's anatomy and size in CW mode, follow the "channel" trajectory to enter the inferior aspect of the body of the zygoma in order to prepare a "tunnel" osteotomy of the appropriate length just perforating apically through the superior-lateral aspect of the body of the zygoma.
+- Create the coronal "channel" osteotomy: use the Densah[®] Burs in half increments starting with the VT1525 (2 mm) working up to VT3545 (4 mm) in Cutting Mode CW at 800 - 1500 rpm with copious irrigation as a "side cutter" to create a channel in the residual alveolar ridge and lateral wall of the maxillary sinus. - 2.
+Then use the 65 mm/90 mm ZGO[TM] Tapered Pilot drill in CW at 800-1500 rpm through the "channel" to enter the inferior aspect of the body of the zygoma in order to prepare a "tunnel" osteotomy of the appropriate length just perforating apically through the superior-lateral aspect of the body of the Zygoma.